MLH/Getting-Started-with-Taipy/readme.md

 The first thing you’ll notice is that we’ve added the layout element.
 Everything we place into the layout element will now be broken out into 3 equally distributed columns.
 Changing the values of the column key will edit the distribution of each column in your layout.

 Next, I’ve placed all of my sliders into container elements, and I’ve also associated each of those container elements with the container-styling CSS class that we wrote earlier.
 I then labeled each container with an h3 (heading3) that will differentiate each container from the other.
-Finally, I imported my main.css file into my python file at the bottom of the page as a Gui property, allowing me to successfully reference and utilize the container-styling class.
+Finally, I imported my main.css file into my Python file at the bottom of the page as a Gui property, allowing me to successfully reference and utilize the container-styling class.

 The results should be as pictured.